scouten/ericscouten.travel/content/2017/06-24+europe/38-romanian-countryside/index.md

 <!-- more -->

+For some reason this cracks me up: This morning I was driving on a 130 km/h (81 mph) expressway.
+There was a guy standing on the side of the road making sure his goats didn't stray onto the roadway. **(2023 Update: My cousin, an insufferable punster like me, asked at the time if I was on the "autobaaaan." 🤦🏻‍♂️)**

 If I had it to do over again, I would have spent more time in the valley between Brașov and Câmpina.
 By the time I got there, it was getting later than I wanted it to be, but I will remember it well.
 Next time, right?

 {{ es_image(id = "es-3593-002", caption = "Dumbrăvești, Romania") }}